Selective Dorsal Rhizotomy (SDR) for muscle spasticity

 Selective dorsal rhizotomy side effects

 Like any medical procedure, SDR can carry risks.
 It will not suit all children with CP.
 Some will benefit and some may see no benefit or their condition may even deteriorate.
-You should always discuss potential risks and side effects with your child's surgeon.
+Discuss potential risks and side effects with your child's surgeon.

 Permanent complications are rare, but risks include: